Mindfulness - Based

 To get the most from the program teachers will be asked to engage in 15 minutes of daily Mindfulness practice for the duration of the course.
 It can be very helpful if the school is able to organise a room where teachers can choose to do a short lunchtime practice together.

 Mindfulness is a practical and simple way of paying attention; being aware of what is happening right now, without wanting it to be different.
 Practicing mindfulness helps us to develop flexibility and kindness, it increases our resilience to life’s challenges and our appreciation of life’s joys.
 Our brain literally gets ‘rewired’ as new neural pathways are formed and we have more capacity to respond to a situation, rather than just react.

 The 4-week Introduction to Mindfulness and Meditation course has been designed to provide participants with a taste of mindfulness and to help them develop the habit of daily practice.
 In this course you will experience first-hand the benefits of regular mindfulness practice, rather than just learn about them.

 Over time, many people who regularly practice mindfulness report:

 - Reduced reactivity and increased emotional intelligence

-"Hannah invites people to join her on a journey of moving into love...with Yoga, Mindfulness and a community of like minded people.
-Saying goodbye to pain and finding love.
+"Hannah invites people to join her on a journey ... saying goodbye to pain and finding love.
 A life journey of many steps."